Get insider access

 Our Verdict

-The Sennheiser MOMENTUM 4 are decent for neutral sound.
-Using their 'Flat' EQ preset, they have a slightly bass-heavy sound profile that delivers some extra thump, rumble, and boom to mixes.
-Vocals and instruments are clear but a bit veiled.
-Luckily, their companion app offers a graphic EQ and presets to help you customize their sound to your liking.
+The Sennheiser MOMENTUM 4 are good for neutral sound.
+Using their default EQ preset, they have a bass-heavy sound profile that delivers some extra thump, rumble, and boom to mixes.
+Vocals and instruments are clear, and the treble range sounds remarkably balanced.
+Their companion app offers a graphic EQ and presets to help you customize their sound to your liking, for instance, if you want more or less bass.
 Keep in mind that the headphones are prone to some inconsistencies in audio delivery.
 If you have thick hair or wear glasses, you may experience a drop in bass.
+You can use them wired or wirelessly, which expands their utility.

 Pros